Events

 Big Bluestem Farm, 2 W 17 Mile Rd, Bitely, MI, 49309 Map

-Public Welcome Family-Friendly Free Event Chapter Social Nature Walk/Hike
+Public Welcome Family-Friendly Free Event Chapter Social Group Tour Nature Walk/Hike

 Please join us at Big Bluestem Farm for a walking tour!
 The FREE tour will highlight beautiful native plants, local prairie habitats, and landowner practices that support local ecosystems.
+We will tour the greenhouse and see the farm's gardens, planting area, and seed production gardens.
 Learn about restoration projects featuring grasses, wildflowers, insects, and birds.
 Ask questions and get answers from local experts!
+At the end, we may have the opportunity to tour some of the natural areas Big Bluestem Farm is working to restore.

 Please register to help us manage group size, parking, and logistics.
 In case of rain, we will notify registrants via email about a reschedule.